rackerlabs/rackspace-how-to/content/vmware-services/vmware-services-faq.md

     of future VMs.
 A template is also stored on the Rackspace storage infrastructure.
 You can create one template per VM.

+#### Where is data stored if I create a snapshot, clone, or template?

+-   Snapshots are stored with the VM and consume your allocated storage infrastructure.
+Snapshots must be carefully managed to ensure that they don't consume all the disk space.
+-   Clones are stored on the Rackspace infrastructure, so they don't use allocated disk resources.
+You can create one clone per VM.
+-   Templates are stored on the Rackspace infrastructure.
+You can create one template per VM.

 #### How can I expand or shrink my virtual disk?

 You can expand but you can't shrink.
 To expand, submit a ticket and specify the virtual disk that you would like expanded.

-#### How do I view the performance of a VM or host?
+#### How do I view the performance or monitor my available resources of a VM or host?

-Performance monitors are built into the portal under the VM/host/cluster.
+Use the MyRackspace portal to see which resources (storage - local or otherwise) are reserved or available to provision VMs in your environment.

+For information on how to view performance, see the User Manual section of the Server Virtualization Customer Handbook.

 #### Can I have a clone or template created at a scheduled time interval?

 You can do this in an automated fashion with the VM Recovery service, or manually at your preferred times within the customer portal.

-#### How do I monitor my available sever virtualization resources?

-Use the [portal](https://my.rackspace.com/) to see which resources (storage - local or otherwise) are reserved or available to provision VMs in your environment.

-**Note**: This only applies for the Server Virtualization product, not Dedicated vCenter or Dedicated vCloud.

 #### How do I create and delete clones or templates?

-Use the portal to access the VM, and click **Create Clone/Template** in the **Clone/Templates** section.
-Use a similar process for deleting, by clicking **Delete Clone/Template**.
-You can also clone a VM by clicking the **Copy VM** action in the portal.
+For information on how to view performance, see the User Manual section of the Server Virtualization Customer Handbook.

 #### How do I create and delete snapshots?

-Use the portal to access the VM, and click **Create Snapshot** in the **Snapshots** section.
-Use a similar process to delete a VM, by clicking **Delete Snapshot** .
+For information on how to view performance, see the User Manual section of the Server Virtualization Customer Handbook.

 #### Can I have a copy of my Rackspace VM?